Design, Theory and Practice (DTP)

 Research impact

-The research done in this group informs professional practice and explores the relationship between theory and built form.
-Our projects are wide ranging, looking at broad spectrum of topics as diverse as:
+The research done in the Design, Theory and Practice group informs professional practice and explores the relationship between theory and built form.
+The projects are wide ranging and look at a broad spectrum of topics, including:

 Leadership